arysoftplay/-rySubRipper/README.md

 # @rySubRipper -> an OCR application for ripping hardcoded subtitles and saving them as .srt

-Important info: by the moment only the executable jar is available for download in the repository.
+Important info: by the moment only the runnable jar is available for download in the repository.
 I need to clean up the code before making it available.

 About @rySubRipper